Monthly Archives: 2020

 1. Go to Catalog > Products and check all of the products you want to change the attribute set for, or choose the Select All option.

-Note: you can filter products by category and then change the attribute set for all products in a specific category.
+Note: you can and then change the attribute set for all products in a specific category.

 2. Select Change Attribute Set from the Actions dropdown menu and choose the attribute set you want to change a current one to.